Japan concerned over EU COVID-19 vaccine supply uncertainty

-TOKYO (AP) — Japan is concerned about delays in the distribution of European-made coronavirus vaccines, an official said Tuesday, as it struggles to obtain enough doses to allow it to host the Olympics this summer.
+TOKYO (AP) — Japan is concerned about delays in the distribution of European-made coronavirus vaccines, an official said Tuesday, as the country struggles to obtain enough doses to allow it to host the Olympics this summer.

 Taro Kono, the Cabinet minister in charge of COVID-19 vaccines, said the EU’s lack of clarity in its supply schedule is affecting Japan’s preparations.